Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Is resale liquidity strong enough in Hai Phong as of 2026?

-The estimated median days-on-market for resale homes in Hai Phong's best areas is around 6 to 10 weeks, which is within healthy liquidity benchmarks for a secondary Vietnamese city with active end-user demand.
+The estimated median days-on-market for good resale homes is about 60 to 120 days, which is close to a healthy liquidity benchmark for a secondary Vietnamese city.

 Is selling time getting longer in Hai Phong as of 2026?